Grand Duchess Tatiana Nikolaevna of Russia: Early life

 Tatiana was born on 10 June 1897.
-She was the second child and daughter of Emperor Nicholas II and Empress Alexandra.
+She was the second child of Emperor Nicholas II and Empress Alexandra.
 She weighed 3.9 kg at birth, and Dr. Ott used forceps in her birth.
 When she regained consciousness from the chloroform used during the delivery, Alexandra saw the "anxious and troubled faces" around her and wept: "My God, it is again a daughter.
 What will the nation say, what will the nation say?"
 Grand Duke Konstantin Konstantinovich wrote that "everyone was very disappointed as they had been hoping for a son."
 Grand Duke George Alexandrovich, Nicholas' younger brother, told Nicholas "I was already preparing to go into retirement, but it was not to be."
 Under the Pauline Laws, the Imperial throne of Russia could not pass to a woman unless all legitimate male lines died out.
 As such, Nicholas' heir was his brother George unless he had a son.
 Grand Duchess Tatiana's siblings were Grand Duchesses Olga, Maria, Anastasia, and Tsarevich Alexei of Russia.
 All of the children were close to one another and to their parents up until the end of their lives.

 Grand Duchess Tatiana Nikolaevna at her brother's christening, 1904.

 On 29 May 1897, Grand Duke Konstantin Konstantinovich of Russia recorded in his diary that Nicholas II had named Tatiana as an homage to the heroine in Alexander Pushkin's novel in verse Eugene Onegin.
 According to him, he wanted to name his daughter after Olga and Tatiana, the sisters in the famous poem.
 Tatiana's title was "Grand Princess", but it was translated from Russian into English as "Grand Duchess".

 Like the other Romanov children, Tatiana was raised with austerity.
 She and her sisters slept on camp beds without pillows, took cold baths in the morning, and embroidered and knitted projects to be given as gifts or sold at charity bazaars.